CoaXioN-Games/coplay/README.md

 Logo made by FLARE145.

 # Coplay
-A MPL2 licensed Source Engine multiplayer SDK addon that enables the use of the Steam Datagram Relay for P2P connections with support for Linux and Windows.
+A MPL2 licensed Source Engine Multiplayer SDK addon that enables the use of the Steam Datagram Relay for P2P connections with support for Linux and Windows.

+If your mod implements Coplay please redirrect issue reports related to it [here](https://github.com/CoaXioN-Games/coplay/issues/new).

 ## Usage
-Mods implementing Coplay should make their own UI but there are commands and cvars that come standard.
+Mods implementing Coplay can make their own UI if they want to but there are commands and cvars that come standard.

 | Command | Description | Usage |
 | :-----: | :---------: | :---: |